2002 Northern Ford Premiership

-The 2002 Northern Ford Premiership season was the second tier British rugby league during the 2002 season.
+The 2002 Premiership season was the second tier British rugby league during the 2002 season.
 The competition began with nineteen teams, but York Wasps folded early in the season.
 Huddersfield Giants winning the Grand Final.
 This was the last season of the Premiership as for 2003 the teams were split into two divisions of the National League.

 Championship

 The league was won by the Huddersfield Giants, who beat the Leigh Centurions in the Grand Final.
 Huddersfield Giants were promoted to the Super League.